towaquimbayo/Ora/README.md

 ## Awards

 Ora has received significant recognition for its impact and innovative use of technology.
-At the QDS Hacks 2024 Hackathon, we were honored with the following award:
+At the QDS Hacks 2024 Hackathon, we were honoured with the following award:

 * __3rd Place__: Competing against over 300+ students, Ora stood out for its potential to enhance student health and well-being.
 Our AI-powered solution offers a revolutionary approach to homework time management, leveraging intelligent algorithms to prioritize tasks and reduce stress.